KAJ-stronauts/KAJ-stronauts.github.io/README.md

-# KAJstronauts.com
+# KAJ-stronauts.github.io

-The KAJ-stronauts website.
-It's pretty blah now, I'll make it nicer later.
+The old KAJ-stronauts website.
+Sadly, the club is now defunct with the retirement of Dr. Ken A Jukes.
+Best of luck, Dr. Jukes.